 Introduction

 The increasing prevalence of long-term conditions (LTCs) has triggered new challenges for health systems and health professionals in terms of how best to provide support for individuals to live well with ongoing and mostly progressive conditions.
 An often-cited aim is to provide support that works in partnership with individuals with LTCs, by harnessing and enhancing their own capabilities to self-manage (Entwistle, Cribb, and Owens 2016; Nolte and McKee 2008; Wagner 1998; Dunston et al. 2009).
 There is evidence that self-management support programmes can improve clinical outcomes and have a positive effect on the activities of daily living (Taylor et al. 2014; van het Bolscher-Niehuis et al. 2016).
-Although self-management support has been delivered using different approaches based on different models (Pearce et al. 2015; de Silva 2011; Coster and Norman 2009; Barlow et al. 2002; Taylor et al. 2014; Battersby et al. 2010; Lorig 2015), it is articulated in national and international health policy as a way to extend the scope of healthcare delivery for LTCs, forefront the needs of people with LTCs and enable the inclusion of the social and emotional aspects of living with LTCs alongside the medical and physical (Entwistle, Cribb, and Owens 2016).
+Although self-management support has been delivered using different approaches based on different models (Pearce et al. 2015; de Silva 2011; Coster and Norman 2009; Barlow et al. 2002; Taylor et al. 2014; Battersby et al. 2010; Lorig 2015), it is articulated in national and international health policy as a way to extend the scope of healthcare delivery for LTCs, give prominence to the needs of people with LTCs and enable the inclusion of the social and emotional aspects of living with LTCs alongside the medical and physical (Entwistle, Cribb, and Owens 2016).
 Australian LTC policy directs funding to activities of self-management support.
 Within these policies self-management support is defined as “enabling people with chronic disease to engage in activities that protect and promote health, monitoring and managing symptoms and signs of illness, managing the impacts of illness on functioning, emotions and interpersonal relationships, and negotiating and adhering to treatment regimens.”(Australian Government Department of Health)

 A common format for providing self-management support for LTCs is through the provision of group programmes, typically facilitated by health professionals such as nurses, dietitians and physiotherapists.
 Evidence has shown improved health outcomes for condition markers such as blood sugar levels in diabetes, quality of life, health behaviour changes and utilisation of healthcare, although these are not sustained long-term, and tend to show only small-moderate improvements (Deakin et al. 2005; Warsi et al. 2004; Zwerink et al. 2014; Taylor et al. 2014; Lorig et al. 2001; Rogers et al. 2008).
 In addition, group programmes offer the potential for providing an environment where participants feel supported and heard, can share experiences and gain condition-specific knowledge and strategies for self-management (Stenberg et al. 2016).